Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Future Work

 \section{Future Work}

+In this work, we integrated three new ideas into the study of QLDPC surgery: using graph expansion to lower space overhead, gauge-fixing extraneous logical qubits to enhance fault-tolerance, and building bridge systems to connect multiple ancilla systems and codes.
+As demonstrated on the gross code, the gauge-fixed surgery scheme is a promising method of performing low-overhead logical computation on QLDPC codes.
+We sample several future directions arising from this work.

-Ancilla systems are particularly affordable when only one layer of additional qubits is necessary.
+Evidently, ancilla systems are particularly affordable when only one layer of additional qubits is necessary.
 We were able to find logical operators on the gross code where this is the case.
 Are there any other families of codes where this is possible?
 Our analytical techniques did not suffice to prove that a monolayer system suffices for the gross code.
-Is it ever possible to prove that a single layer is enough?
+Is it possible to prove that a single layer is enough?
 Quantum expander codes seem promising candidates.

-Measurements using ancilla systems allow us to implement Clifford gates through techniques similar to lattice surgery \cite{Litinski_2019}.
-Can these methods be extended to inject physical magic states into a logical qubit?
-Such an operation could form the foundation for a magic state factory on an LDPC code.

-We derived explicit syndrome circuits for the $\bar X$ and $\bar Z$ measurement schemes for the gross code.
+For our simulations, we derived explicit syndrome circuits for the $\bar X$ and $\bar Z$ measurement schemes for the gross code.
 Are these syndrome circuits optimal in terms of the number of fault locations?
 Can one design optimal or otherwise high-performance syndrome circuits for other measurement schemes, perhaps assuming that the original code $\mc{G}$ also has an efficient syndrome circuit?

-From Section~\ref{sec:logicalcliffords} it is clear that implementing logical computations will require very many measurements, which in turn required several rounds of error correction.
+Finally, from Section~\ref{sec:logicalcliffords} it is clear that implementing logical computations will require very many measurements, which in turn required several rounds of error correction.
 For certain error correction codes, such as perhaps \cite{scruby2024highthreshold}, is there a single-shot error correction scheme for merged codes?
+Lowering the time overhead of surgery operations would have significant practical and theoretical implications.

 \paragraph{Acknowledgements}

 We are grateful to Ben Brown, John Blue, Michael Beverland, Christopher Pattison and Dominic Williamson for enlightening discussions and valuable feedback.
 Z.~He is supported by National Science Foundation Graduate Research Fellowship under Grant No. 2141064.
 This work was done in part while Z.~He was visiting the Simons Institute for the Theory of Computing, supported by NSF QLCI Grant No.~2016245.